mumme74/atto-py/README.md

 -----

 # The atto Interpreter
-The section of the README is dedicated to the process from reading the source text to evaluating it results.
+This section of the README is dedicated to the process from reading the source text to evaluating it results.
 It is not intended to be an exhaustive explaination.
 Just enogh to get an overview of how it works.

 ## Definitions
 All language interpreters/compilers consists of some or all of these parts.